Domino Dancing: Background

-Written by Chris Lowe and Neil Tennant, and influenced by Latin pop, the song was produced by Lewis A. Martinée, the Miami-based producer behind 1980s freestyle groups such as Exposé.
+Written by Chris Lowe and Neil Tennant, and influenced by Latin pop, "Domino Dancing" was produced by Lewis A. Martinée, the Miami-based producer behind 1980s freestyle groups such as Exposé.
 The song was recorded at Martinée's studio in Miami, resulting in a large number of studio musicians being featured on it for a Pet Shop Boys song.

 The duo had achieved three number ones in 1987 and 1988, and "Domino Dancing" was expected to continue this success.
 However, the public reception to the duo's new Latin sound proved disappointing.
 Tennant remembers: "...it entered the charts at number nine and I thought, 'that's that, then – it's all over'.
 I knew then that our imperial phase of number one hits was over."

 The single peaked at number 18 on the Billboard Hot 100 as the duo's sixth top-20 entry in the United States.
 Though they have not since made top-60 on the Hot 100, the song did reach number 5 on the Billboard Hot Dance Club Play chart, where the duo has seen more consistent success.